AdobeDocs/experience-manager-64.en/help/assets/assets-migration-guide.md

 There are two main downsides to using the approach of pushing through https:

-1. The assets need to be transmitted over HTTP to the server.
+1. Transmit the assets over HTTP to the server.
 This requires quite a bit of overhead and is time-consuming, thus lengthening the time that it takes to perform your migration.
 1. If you have tags and custom metadata that must be applied to the assets, this approach requires a second custom process that you need to run to apply this metadata to the assets once they have been imported.

 The other approach to ingesting assets is to pull assets from the local file system.
 However, if you cannot get an external drive or network share mounted to the server to perform a pull-based approach, posting the assets over HTTP is the best option.